 Also, the presets/looks would be easier to use if they had a simple on/off toggle button like the filters do so we could see their effects without having to change the slider.
 It’s just a little thing, but would be oh-so-helpful.

 Lastly, Aurora HDR 2019 needs a lot of processing power to run.
 Even on a brand new 2018 iMac it was taking a long time to get the initial image.
 On my little 2010 Macbook Air, it’s agonizingly slow.

 Aurora HDR Coupon Code

-Considering its current bargain basement price (see here), Aurora HDR 2019 really is a phenomenal deal – just as a plug-in, let alone as a standalone program.
+Considering its current bargain-basement price, Aurora HDR 2019 really is a phenomenal deal – just as a plug-in, let alone as a standalone program.

 As with all the Skylum products, updates come quick and fast, and usually deliver plenty of useful features that you can take advantage of right away.

-You can take advantage of a 10% discount using the Aurora HDR coupon code SHOTKIT – just look out for the small ‘Coupon Code’ field when making your purchase here.
+You can take advantage of a 15% discount using the Aurora HDR coupon code SHOTKIT15 – just look out for the small ‘Coupon Code’ field when making your purchase.

 Skylum is doing a great job at disrupting the pay-as-you-go subscription-based industry (oh hey there, Adobe!), offering affordable, high quality imaging solutions, or for a one-off price.

 Anyone who believes that a software company needs constant funding from a subscription pricing model to keep delivering frequent, valuable, updates, only need look toward Skylum, and what they’re doing with Aurora HDR 2019.